 Shocking Fact #3 – You Can’t Figure out the Added Sugar from the Grams of Sugar Listed on the Food Label

 When I first learned how much added sugar is hidden in food products, I assumed that the ingredient label tells the whole story.
 But that’s not true.
-The sugar listed on a food label is not always just added sugar; it also includes sugar naturally occurring in the foods contained in the product.
+The label lists naturally occurring sugar in addition to added sugar.

-Naturally occurring sugar is found in dairy (in the form of lactose), and fruits.
-For example, according to the Academy of Nutrition and Dietetics, a 6-ounce container of plain “regular” (not Greek) yogurt has about 12 grams or 3 teaspoons of naturally occurring sugar in it, in the form of lactose.
+Dairy has naturally occurring sugar in the form of lactose.
+For example, a 6-ounce container of plain “regular” (not Greek) yogurt typically contains about 13 grams or 3 teaspoons of naturally occurring sugar in it, in the form of lactose.
 Greek yogurt has less naturally occurring sugar because it has less lactose.
-Items that contain fruit such as jams and cereals with dried fruits will also have naturally occurring sugars that show up on the label, undifferentiated from the added sugar.
+Fruit also contains naturally sugar.
+Items that contain fruit such as jams and cereals will have that (naturally occurring) sugar listed on the label, undifferentiated from the added sugar.

 How can you tell if the sugar is added or natural or both?
-Basically if the product does not contain dairy or fruit the sugar is likely to be completely added.
-If it is a product with dairy or fruit, look at the label for ingredients.
-They are listed in weight order, so if sugar under any of its many names is listed close to the top, you can bet there is a lot of added sugar in the product.
+Basically unless the product contains dairy or fruit, the sugar is likely to be completely added.
+For a product with dairy or fruit, check the ingredients.
+The label lists them in weight order.
+Therefore, if so if sugar under any of its many names is listed close to the top, you can bet there is a lot of added sugar in the product.

 Coming on Monday (with a nod to Paul Simon) – There may be 50 Ways to Leave Your Lover, but I’ve got 115 names for sugar.
 And I’ll give them all to you, in alphabetical order.